 23/ Whitewater Fun in Jinja

 As well as being the place where the River Nile begins, Jinja is also Uganda’s whitewater adventure capital.
 The foaming waves and thundering rapids of the world’s longest river are a huge draw for adrenalin junkies, who come to enjoy the thrills of whitewater kayaking and rafting on rapids that reach Grade 5 in some areas.
 Head to the Nile River Explorers base for all the adventures you can eat – from extreme rafting to tandem and solo kayaking to quad biking.
 For those of a more nervous disposition, NRE also offers more sedate activities like stand-up paddleboarding or horseback riding.
-With plenty of places to stay, eat, and drink, and a fun, relaxed vibe, it’s not surprising that Jinja is now Uganda’s second top tourist attraction after the gorillas.
+With plenty of places to stay, eat, and drink, and a fun, relaxed vibe, it’s not surprising that Jinja is now the second top tourist attraction in Uganda after the gorillas.

 A word of caution though: flowing water is fine, but avoid swimming in still water at the river’s edge as the area is known for carrying the waterborne parasite bilharzia – which won’t kill you but may well ruin several days of your holiday.